Mellanox/arc_ltp/README.md

 ### Tests with changed parameters

-These tests can be run on ARC Linux but require are different from default paramters because they either take too much time to execute or use values that are too big for an embedded system.
+These tests can be run on ARC Linux but require are different from default parameters because they either take too much time to execute or use values that are too big for an embedded system.

 * math/float_bessel - with default parameters take too much time to finish